 - 404 Not Found – Notification channel URI is not identified by WNS or the URI isn’t valid.

 - 405 Method Not Allowed – Only POST (for Windows and Windows Phone) and DELETE (for Windows Phone) are allowed.

 - 406 Not Acceptable – High rate of transferring notifications.

-- 410 Gone – Attempting to send notification through an expired notification channel URI.
+- 410 Gone – Attempting to send a notification through an expired notification channel URI.

 - 413 Request Entity Too Large – Notification payload size larger than 5 KB.